dalequark/dalequark.github.io/_posts/2014-7-1-Mavericks-BBB-USB-Tethering.md

 ---
 layout: post
 title:  BeagleBone Black Internet over USB in OSX Mavericks
-tags: BeagleBoneBlack Linux Networking
+tags: [BeagleBoneBlack, Linux, Networking]
 ---

 For quite some time, I was able to easily access the Internet from my BeagleBone Black by enabling "Internet Sharing" in OSX Lion and attaching my BBB and MacBook via an ethernet cable.
 After upgrading to Mavericks 10.9.3, though, this setup completely broke.
 After scouring the Internet and finding nothing to my remedy, however, I did a little digging with tcpdump and found that a combination of port forwarding and nat settings on my MacBook needed to be changed (tldr; I needed to enable port forwarding, disable Internet Sharing, and change the settings in the OSX routing tool pfctl to enable a NAT).
 Here's how you can get your BeagleBone Black talking to the web over the provided USB mini cable:

 1. Plug in the BBB and navigate to http://192.168.7.2 in Chrome/Firefox/what have you.
 The Linux Angstrom or Debian distribution (depending on which version of the BBB you've got) by default sets up a DHCP server, assigns itself the IP of 192.168.7.2, and hosts a static "Getting Started" page at this address.
 If this page doesn't load, try reinstalling the operating system [here](http://beagleboard.org/getting-started#update).
 In any case, by default you should